Ten Titles for Christian Women to Wear

 Matthew Poole’s Commentary states: “I [God], having chosen you out of the world, have given you new hearts, new frames and dispositions quite contrary to theirs; therefore the world, disliking you, and seeing that your principles are quite opposite to theirs, abhor and hate you.”

-This title makes us aware that our enemies would be pleased to seduce us into their lifestyle; therefore, we need to focus on the path which God has chosen us to walk.
+This title makes her aware of her obligation to focus on the path which God has chosen for her to walk.

 3) Fragrance of Christ